Interested in getting involved in a Global Concerns group? Have questions?

 Muslim Student Association and Allies**

-MSAA meets every week on Mondays from 6-7pm in the Melancthon Room, CFL 205 .
+MSAA meets every other Wednesday from 7-8 p.m. in CFL 205 with IFSA.

 The purpose of the Muslim Student Association and Allies is to foster an understanding about Islam on campus, and build good relations.
 You do not have to be a Muslim to be in MSAA, you just have to be curious!

 PRIDE meets Wednesday nights from 8-9 p.m. in the Mott Room.

 PRIDE is an organization working for the equality and rights of all people.
 We strive to create a campus wide environment that is accepting of GLBTQAI (Gay, Lesbian, Bisexual, Transgender, Queer, Questioning, Asexual, and Inter-sex) persons, as well as those allies who support GSM (Gender and Sexual Minority) issues, where any individual can feel safe and comfortable.